U.S. Department of Transportation

 NDE is a means of analyzing and assessing the condition of various structural components of inservice highway infrastructure assets—pavement, bridges, and tunnels—without impairing their future usefulness.

-The Federal Highway Administration’s (FHWA’s) Nondestructive Evaluation (NDE) Laboratory is the keystone of FHWA’s research and testing efforts related to the application of nondestructive testing technologies for assessment of highway infrastructure.
-The mission of the NDE Laboratory is:
+The FHWA Advanced Sensing Technology (FAST) NDE Laboratory is a world-class national laboratory and is the keystone of FHWA’s research and testing efforts related to the application of nondestructive testing technologies for condition assessment of highway infrastructure.
+The mission of the FHWA FAST NDE Laboratory is:

 |»||Office of Infrastructure R&D|

 |»||Infrastructure R&D Experts|

 |»||Infrastructure R&D Projects|